 The bishop's attitude is not new: it goes back all the way to Greco-Roman ideas of graceful resignation to fate.
 Here's Achilles Tatius:

 It is a favorite device of the power above to whisper at night what the future holds--not that we may contrive a defense to forestall it (for no one can rise above fate) but that we may bear it more lightly when it comes.But he's wrong.
 A "defense to forestall fate" often works.
 And you won't know unless you try.

-The account of the dream and assassination is drawn from Robert Van de Castle's superb book "Our Dreaming Mind"; he in turn cites The Analysis of Dreams, 1958, by M. Boss.
+SOURCE: Robert Van de Castle's superb compendium "Our Dreaming Mind"; his source was The Analysis of Dreams, 1958, by M. Boss.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books